-To preserve the instructional time for all students, we will not interrupt classrooms for forgotten lunches.
+To preserve the instructional time for all students, we will not interrupt classrooms for forgotten lunches or special lunches (i.e. for birthdays).

 Children who do not have lunches, or expect a parent to bring a lunch, are instructed to check in the office at lunchtime.
+It is best that your child bring their lunch to school on their own to help further develop the school-wide expectation of RESPONSIBILITY; as well as assisting with not interrupting the office staff answering phone calls and/or helping teachers and students during lunchtime.